adamsilver/fdpb/03-book-a-flight.md

 };
 ```

+Notes:

+- Notice `e.currentTarget` in the event listener function.
+This is the option that the user clicked.
+Referencing `e.target` would give you the container which isn't helpful.
+- The option is then handed over to the `selectsuggestion()` method which is used to populate the text box and hidden select box value accordingly.
+- Finally, the menu is hidden and the text box is focused.

-We perform the exact same routine when the user presses <kbd>Space</kbd> or <kbd>Enter</kbd> on the keyboard.
-The other actions are summed up below.
+The same routine is executed when the user presses <kbd>Space</kbd> or <kbd>Enter</kbd> on the keyboard.
+The rest of the keyboard interactions are summed up below.

 | Key | Action |
 |:---|:---|